shital80/Temperature/README.md

-# Temperature
+# Temperature Converter Web App

-A Temperature Converter web application developed using HTML, CSS and JavaScript.
+A simple temperature converter application built using HTML, CSS and JavaScript.

+## Features
+- Celsius to Fahrenheit
+- Fahrenheit to Celsius
+- Simple and Responsive UI

+## Technologies Used
+- HTML
+- CSS
+- JavaScript